KJeynesCupper/mobileRNA/README.md

 ```

-or, load the pre-processed data:
+Now lets use the comprehensive dataset, load the pre-processed data:

 ```{r Load, message=FALSE}